Simerson from Polar Bears International

 Alliance and Polar Bear Wellbeing Program.
 Now retired JoAnne travels regularly

 to the Arctic, Alaska, and Africa as a wildlife photographer.
 When home she

 fosters special needs dogs with Coastal German Shepherd Rescue of San Diego.

 Wednesday, April 10, 2019 7:00 PM

 Scripps Institution of Oceanography

-Please join the ACS San Diego Chapter for a free screening of an award winning movie on Wednesday, June 27, 2018 at 7pm at Sumner Auditorium at Scripps Institution of Oceanography.
+Please join the ACS San Diego Chapter for a free lecture on Wednesday, April 10, 2019 at 7pm at Sumner Auditorium at Scripps Institution of Oceanography.